sensei-hacker/inavwiki/Fixed-Wing-Guide.md

         * Output 3 - Port Elevon
         * Output 4 - Starboard Elevon

-An example if using SpracingF3:.
+An example if using SpracingF3:

 * If using GPS connect it to UART 2.
+* If using GPS setup UART2 for GPS at baud 57600 and enable GPS in configurations (if that doesn't work, try 115200).
 * If using Sbus connect it to UART 3 / or the uart which are dedicated for sbus on your board.
 * If using regular PPM connect it to IO 1 pin 1.
 * If using telemetry connect it with softserial. ( If using Smartport read [this](https://github.com/iNavFlight/inav/blob/master/docs/Board%20-%20Airbot%20F4%20and%20Flip32%20F4.md#frsky-smartport-using-softwareserial) )

 ### Step 3: Setting up Your Remote, Endpoints and Reversing of Servos.

-* Setup receiver/transmitter according to what you are using.
-* If using GPS setup UART2 for GPS at baud 57600 and enable GPS in configurations (if that doesn't work, try 115200).
-* Your transmitter should use **NO mixing at all** (so separate channels for Thr, Ail, Rud, Ele).
+Your transmitter should use **NO mixing at all** (so separate channels for Thr, Ail, Rud, Ele).

 Check that when moving the sticks, the right channels moves in the receiver window.
 Also everything should be centered at 1500us, and full stick movement should be 1000-2000us.
-Use subtrim and travel range on TX to set this up.
+Use sub trim and travel range on your TX to set this up.

 The correct way is: